Well-organized pantry shelves stocked with canned goods and dry staples

 Q: How much water should I store alongside food?

 FEMA recommends 1 gallon per person per day.
-For a family of 4 over 3 months, that is 360 gallons — impractical for most.
-Store 2–4 weeks of water plus invest in a quality water filtration system.
+For a family of 4 over 3 months, that is 360 gallons, impractical for most homes.
+Store 2–4 weeks of water (56–112 gallons for a family of 4) plus invest in a quality water filtration system that can treat rainwater or surface water for longer emergencies.

 Q: What about dietary restrictions and allergies?

 Build your pantry around what your family actually eats.
-Do not stock foods your family will not eat — in a stressful situation, familiar food matters most.
+Do not stock foods your family will not eat, in a stressful situation, familiar food matters most.
+FEMA specifically recommends remembering “any special dietary needs” when choosing supplies.

 Q: Do I need to prepare for cooking without power?

 Yes!
-Have at least one alternative cooking method: camp stove, charcoal grill, or rocket stove.
+Have at least one alternative cooking method: camp stove, charcoal grill, or rocket stove (used outdoors only, never indoors due to carbon monoxide risk).
 Stock some ready-to-eat foods for no-cook situations.

 Q: How do I prevent pantry pests like weevils and moths?

 Use airtight containers (mason jars, food-grade buckets, or Mylar bags).
 Bay leaves naturally repel weevils.
-Freeze flour and grains for 48 hours before long-term storage.
+Freeze flour and grains for 48 hours before long-term storage to kill any eggs already present.

 Similar Posts